hackoregon/disaster-resilience-backend/README.md

 6. Once this completes you will now want to start up the project.
 We will use the start.sh script for this, again using the `-l` flag to run locally:  `./bin/start.sh -l` The first time you run this you will see the database restores.
 You will also see the api container start up.

-7. Open your browser and you will be able to access the Django Rest Framework browserable front end at `http://localhost:8000/api`, the Swagger API schema at `http://localhost:8000/schema`, and the Django `admin` login at `http://localhost:8000/admin`.
+7. Open your browser and you will be able to access the Django Rest Framework browserable front end at `http://localhost:8000/api`, the Swagger API schema at `http://localhost:8000/schema`.

 8. To Run Tests: run the `./bin/build.sh -l` followed by the `./bin/test.sh -l`  command.

-9. Note that the `api` container will write some files into your Git repository.
+9. Note that the `api_development` container will write some files into your Git repository.
 They're in `.gitignore`, so they won't be checked into version control.

 10. You can stop the container using ctrl-c to stop the process in the terminal window.